Below is our council of Board Directors, Advisors, Staff, wolf kin + partners in the field.

 Ben Myler (they/ she) has lived in New Mexico for ten years.
 They now live on the land that is Únashay.
 They enjoy, greatly, the beautiful outdoors and Abiquiu community.
 They enjoy learning ways to build and create; and consider it a gift to be among so many talented and knowledgeable neighbors/ friends.
 Ben served as Supervisor at St. Elizabeth’s Men's Homeless Shelter in Santa Fé for 10 years.

-Aimee Wilson, Unashay Founder + Executive Director
+Aimee Wilson, únashay Founder, Executive Director + lead writer

 Artist, Singer, Culture keener